jasset75/Spark-Cassandra-Notes/docs/Environment.md

 We could use several programming languages onto Spark; Scala is one of them, and it has Java Virtual Machine as a requirement, so we need to install Java + Scala in order to use Spark with, as well as python interpreter if we use this programming language.

-Spark is scalable, developing a cluster of nodes we could use pararell programming achiving the optimun.
+Spark is scalable; so, developing a cluster of nodes we could use pararell programming achiving the optimun.
 But for simplicity sake, we'll also install spark locally.
+Spark also take advantage from multiple core or threads as well as GPU with specific conditions (i.e.: using [CUDA](http://www.spark.tc/gpu-acceleration-on-apache-spark-2/))

 As development environment we will use an VMWare Virtual Machine with Ubuntu as O.S.; this is the basic list of tuples product-version we are going to harness: